Stranded migrants confront violence and despair as Tunisia partners to keep them from Europe

 The government has for more than a year been accused of deporting migrants across its borders with Libya and Algeria, many who are later found dead.
 Tunisia has acknowledged bussing migrants to the remote borderlands near the two neighboring countries.
 Yet removing them from areas near the coast does little to answer the anti-migrant anger brewing among residents, many of whom have tried to emigrate to Europe themselves in search of more freedom and better economic opportunities.

-Their animus echoes remarks made by President Kais Saied, who last year drummed up racist backlash after giving a speech claiming migrants were part of a conspiracy to erase Tunisian identity.
+Their hostility echoes remarks made by President Kais Saied, who last year gave a speech claiming migrants were part of a conspiracy to erase Tunisian identity.

 Police keep a heavy presence and the national guard roams the olive-growing towns of El Amra and Jebeniana, which journalists are increasingly barred from covering.
-Videos circulating on social media of encampments burning after law enforcement raids spurred by calls from local farmers, according to migrants who post them.
+Migrants have posted videos on social media of encampments burning after law enforcement raids spurred by calls from local farmers.
 “Disappeared” notices asking for help finding missing people are posted daily in Facebook groups popular with migrants.

 “This situation cannot continue and Tunisia will not be a land for the settlement of migrants,” Saied said at a National Security Council meeting in May, where without evidence he revived his questions about nefarious foreign actors pushing to keep migrants in Tunisia.